nownabe/mclauncher/DESIGN_DOC.md

 ## Caveat

-Firebase Authentication's project must be separated from other Google Cloud services because [Blaze plan](https://firebase.google.com/pricing) cost it but Spark doesn't.
+Firebase Authentication's project must be separated from other Google Cloud services because [Blaze plan](https://firebase.google.com/pricing) cost it, but Spark doesn't.